How to Start an LLC in Texas

 An LLC or ‘limited liability company’ is a U.S. business structure that provides the owners with a level of legal protection by not making them personally liable for the company’s legal responsibilities or debts.

-We’ll return to ZenBusiness later in this article – first, let’s understand just how a business owner obtains LLC protection.
-Each US state has its own set of guidelines for starting an LLC, however as this article focuses on California, here is the step-by-step guide to forming your California LLC.
+Now, let’s review the steps required for you to incorporate an LLC business and obtain LLC protection.
+Each U.S. state has its own set of guidelines for starting an LLC, however as this article focuses on Texas, the following is a full guide to starting your Texas LLC on your own.

 Step 1: Choose a unique name for your Texas LLC